antonaavik/workshop/src/assignment/1-expressions.md

    > Note: If your shortcut name had birthday year in it, it changed after button click!<br />
    > Note: Refresh page to get the initial state
 8. Add input under button that changes the hero name
-9. Add button that hides your hero information
+9. Add button that hides your hero information on click
-> Tip: You need new boolean constant for that
+   > Tip: You need new boolean constant and function for that

+> If in trouble seek help from `demo.component.ts`